realness-online/web/README.md

 Accept the default security rules (they will be properly configured when you deploy). and pick your region.

 ### Deploy to firebase

+Install firebase-tools log in and then your ready to deploy.

 ```
 yarn global add firebase-tools